 Nostalgia is a heck of a thing.
 It’ll have you reminiscing over the most mundane of memories.
 Like back to school shopping as a kid or loitering around malls afterschool and cheesing the scene at the food courts.

-We’re going to take the time to remember those now defunct closed stores, where we spent our childhoods languidly traipsing behind our parents as they finished shopping.
-Why, you ask?
-Because we live in a world where armageddon can happen tomorrow because of beef on Twitter.
-We might as well remember the simpler, more economically robust times while we can.
+We’re going to take the time to remember those now-defunct closed stores, where we spent our childhoods languidly traipsing behind our parents as they finished shopping.

 There was a time where this grocery giant towered with the likes of Kroger and Meijer.
 The chain closed after customers began to complain about a decline in conditions as management attempted to reduce overhead costs.
 Never the less, for decades, Big Bear was a Central Ohio staple, having started right here in Columbus in 1934.
 Nowadays you can see their hollow remains in shopping centers all over the city because, frankly, no one has any idea what to do with them.
 Except maybe turn them into Halloween stores from the months of August to October which is exactly what’s happened to most of them.